Operational status of DB0NTS

 A popular such gateway is DB0FHN.
 See their website for details.

-If you feel the need for additional frequencies, operating times, or services please contact the station trustee Peter Dintelmann (DL4FN).
+If you feel the need for additional frequencies, operating times, or services please contact the station sysop (see below).

 Manual operation (DF0NTS)

-Manual operation is performed under the clubstation callsign DF0NTS.
+Manual operations are performed under the clubstation callsign DF0NTS.
 This is to interface with traditional phone and CW nets both in Europe and internationally.

 If you are interested in a sked please contact the station trustee (see below).